-Serena was selected to The National Law Journal’s “Elite Women of the Plaintiffs Bar” in 2020 for having consistently excelled in high-stakes matters on behalf of plaintiffs.
+Serena was selected to The National Law Journal’s “Elite Women of the Plaintiffs Bar” in 2020 for having consistently excelled in high stakes matters on behalf of plaintiffs.
 She was also recognized by them as a Plaintiffs’ Lawyer “Trailblazer” in 2019 in part for her work on behalf of opt-out plaintiffs.
-Legal publication Law360 named her as a “Securities MVP” in 2019, and the 2020 Chambers USA report recognized her in the area of New York securities litigation for plaintiffs.
-The Legal 500 also recommended her in the field of securities litigation in 2016 and 2017.
+2020–2022 Chambers USA reports recognized her in the area of New York securities litigation for plaintiffs and legal publication Law360 named her as a “Securities MVP” in 2019.

 Serena is a frequent speaker in legal circles throughout the country on matters related to securities litigation and diversity and inclusion in the legal and financial sectors.
 She uses her platform to champion women’s rights and promote diversity in the financial realm, including advocating for women and minority-led investment firms.